-Victoria Caroline Haltom, a professional photographer based in San Antonio, TX only started her business a year ago but a Facebook post she shared recently has received over 22,000 likes and over 7,000 shares.
-She gets a lot of requests from clients but she received specific requests from one client in her mid-40s who wanted boudoir photos for her husband as a Christmas present.
+Victoria Caroline Haltom, a professional photographer based in San Antonio, TX only started her business a year ago; however, a Facebook post she shared recently has received over 22,000 likes and over 7,000 shares.
+She gets many requests from clients; however, she received a specific request from one client in her mid-40s who wanted boudoir photos for her husband as a Christmas present.
 Her client wanted Victoria to Photoshop her cellulite, stretch marks, and her wrinkles.

 The woman was happy with her work and gave the photo album to her husband on Christmas as a gift.
-A few days later, her husband decided to write an email to the photographer and describes how he felt when he viewed the photos for the first time.
+A few days later, her husband decided to write an email to the photographer.
+He describes how he felt when he viewed the photos for the first time.

 Here is a transcript of the email she received.

 Hi Victoria,I am (blank)’s husband, ********.
 I am writing to you because I recently received an album containing images you took of my wife.

 I don’t want you to think that I am in any way upset with you.
 But, I have some food for thought that I would like to pass on to you.